 We are exposed to foreign currency exchange risk by virtue of the translation of our international operations from local currencies into the U.S. dollar.
-The majority of our net sales for the years ended December 31, 2016, 2015 and 2014 were from operations outside the United States.
-At December 31, 2016, 2015 and 2014, the accumulated other comprehensive loss account on the consolidated balance sheets included a cumulative translation loss of \$59.5 million, \$164.3 million and \$101.1 million, respectively.
-A hypothetical 10% increase in the value of the US dollar relative to all foreign currencies would have increased the cumulative translation loss by \$7.1 million.
+The majority of our net sales for the years ended December 31, 2017, 2016 and 2015 were from operations outside the United States.
+At December 31, 2017 and 2016, the accumulated other comprehensive loss account on the consolidated balance sheets included a cumulative translation loss of \$208.8 million and \$292.2 million, respectively.
+A hypothetical 10% increase in the value of the US dollar relative to all foreign currencies would have increased the cumulative translation loss by \$68.6 million.
 This sensitivity analysis is inherently limited as it assumes that rates of multiple foreign currencies are moving in the same direction relative to the value of the U.S. dollar.

-Uncertainty in the global market conditions has resulted in, and may continue to cause, significant volatility in foreign currency exchange rates which could increase these risks, especially in Latin America, which has historically been subject to considerable foreign currency exchange rate volatility, especially in Venezuela.
-See further discussion in Note 26 to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K.
+Uncertainty in the global market conditions has resulted in, and may continue to cause, significant volatility in foreign currency exchange rates which could increase these risks.

 In the majority of our jurisdictions, we earn revenue and incur costs in the local currency of such jurisdiction.
-We incur significant revenues and incur significant costs in foreign currencies including the Euro, Mexican peso, Brazilian real, the Chinese yuan/renminbi and the Venezuelan bolívar.
+We earn significant revenues and incur significant costs in foreign currencies including the Euro, Mexican peso, Brazilian real and the Chinese yuan/renminbi.
 As a result, movements in exchange rates could cause our revenues and expenses to materially fluctuate, impacting our future profitability and cash flows.
 Our purchases of raw materials in Latin America, EMEA and Asia Pacific and future business operations and opportunities, including the continued expansion of our business outside North America, may further increase the risk that cash flows resulting from these activities may be adversely affected by changes in currency exchange rates.
 If and when appropriate, we intend to manage these risks through foreign currency hedges and/or by utilizing local currency funding of these expansions.
 We do not intend to hold financial instruments for trading or speculative purposes.